django/code-of-conduct/updates.md

 changes to the documentation are made without forcing people through the experience of looking at commit log.
 This may also include summary of rationale behind a change.
+This changelog applies to modifications made to this document outlining the process for proposing changes to the Code of Conduct.
+Changes to the Code of Conduct itself are handled separately at [CHANGELOG.md](CHANGELOG.md).
 - 2026-01-14
   - Created this document